ethpandaops/ethereum-package/README.md

 # Global flag to set checkpoint sync url
 checkpoint_sync_url: ""

-# Spamoor params
+# Configuration place for spamoor as transaction spammer
 spamoor_params:
   # The image to use for spamoor
   image: ethpandaops/spamoor:latest
-  # The type of transactions to send
+  # The spamoor scenario to use (see https://github.com/ethpandaops/spamoor)
+  # Valid scenarios are:
-  # Valid values are eoatx, erctx, deploytx, depoy-destruct, blobs, gasburnertx
+  #  eoatx, erctx, deploytx, depoy-destruct, blobs, gasburnertx
   # Defaults to eoatx
-  tx_type: eoatx
+  scenario: eoatx
   # Throughput of spamoor
   # Defaults to 1000
   throughput: 1000